 - The Commanders in Planetary Annihilation take this to the extreme (if only due to game-balancing) where they can shrug off nuclear explosions at full health.
 With a bit of damage (or two nukes) they'll, well, they'll make an explosion of their own.

-- In the Sonic the Hedgehog series, Dr. Robotnik/Eggman's machines almost always end up exploding with him still inside when they're defeated, but the worse he gets from it is an Ash Face.
+- In the Sonic the Hedgehog series, Dr. Robotnik/Eggman's machines almost always end up exploding with him still inside when they're defeated, but the worst he gets from it is an Ash Face.

 - There are numerous non-fatal explosions during Roy and Simon's cartoon battles in The Cartoon Man and its sequel.

 - In a lot of Wiz War 100's videos he has explosions happening around the objects he or his friends throw which are non-lethal(Mostly because they're just computer effects).